-Therefore, when filing for divorce, you should review the paperwork returned to see if the court has set a future deadline for filing the Proof of Service or other paperwork.
-If a Proof of Service is not filed with the court by the scheduled hearing, you may have to appear in front of the judge to explain the delay.
+Therefore, when filing for divorce, you should review the paperwork returned to see if the court has set a future deadline for filing the proof of service or other paperwork.
+In fact, if you fail to file a proof of service by the scheduled hearing, you may have to appear in front of the judge to explain the delay.

-Judgment and Marital Termination Date
+California Divorce Timeline: Judgment and Marital Termination Date

-The six-month waiting period is the earliest date at which the court can enter a termination date of the marriage and restore the parties status as single, however, nothing automatically happens in six months.
+The six-month waiting period is the earliest date at which the court can enter a termination date of the marriage and restore the parties’ status as single.
+However, nothing automatically happens in six months.

 In California, a judgment of divorce becomes effective the day the judge signs the judgment for dissolution of marriage.
-It is important to note that the termination date of the marriage is often not the date of judgment.
-You should not assume that your divorce is automatically final 6 months after the date of service.
+However, it is important to remember that the termination date of the marriage is often not the date of judgment.
+In other words, you should not assume that your divorce is automatically final 6 months after the date of service.
 The divorce is not final until the clerk enters the judgment into the court record.